 Here are the top signs that you need to book an appointment with a pediatric dentist as soon as possible to prevent the symptoms of cavities and decay from worsening:

 While some kids experience a sharp, tingling sensation when eating cold foods, signs of tooth sensitivity shouldn’t be confused with a toothache.
 In some cases, it may be necessary to observe if the pain is persistent.
 Some parents may opt to have their kids brush their teeth and sleep, but if they still wake up with a toothache, it’s important to make an emergency appointment with a dentist.
-In most cases, persistent toothache is a sign of either tooth decay or a chipped tooth — and both need immediate attention to prevent further damage.
+In most cases, a persistent toothache is a sign of either tooth decay or a chipped tooth — and both need immediate attention to prevent further damage.

 Loose teeth accompanied by severe pain